elie-sokhon/gilded_rose/README_Clean_Code.md

-# Gilded Rose Refactoring — Clean Code Edition (Python)
+# Gilded Rose Refactoring (Python)

 ## Introduction

-This project is a clean-code refactor of the well-known **Gilded Rose Kata**.
-The goal of this refactoring effort was to apply Python best practices, reduce cyclomatic complexity, and improve the maintainability and testability of the code.
+This project is a clean-code refactor of **Gilded Rose Kata**.
+The goal of this refactoring effort was to apply Python best practices, reduce complexity, and improve the maintainability and testability of the code.

 Key software design principles such as the Open/Closed Principle (OCP), encapsulation, polymorphism, and modular architecture were applied to restructure the core logic while ensuring backward compatibility with the original interface.

 ## Refactored update_quality using the Open/Closed Principle

-Originally, the update_quality() method in the GildedRose class contained a large, fragile chain of 'if-elif' statements handling all item types in a monolithic block.
-This violated the **Open/Closed Principle** — every time a new item behavior needed to be introduced, the function had to be modified.
+Originally, the update_quality() method in the GildedRose class contained a large, fragile chain of 'if-elif' statements handling all item types in a block.
+This violated the Open/Closed Principle.
+Every time a new item behavior needed to be introduced, the function had to be modified.

 ## Added a Factory Function: item_factory()